Women and Climate Change

 What Canada should do!

-Canadians and the Canadian government have an urgent role to play.
+Canadians and the Government of Canada have an urgent role to play.

-Canada should show the way forward on climate change by dramatically reducing greenhouse gas emissions and showing leadership at UN climate change negotiations.
-Canada must promote a fair and responsible global deal that:
+Canada should show the way forward on climate change by dramatically reducing greenhouse gas emissions and showing leadership at UN and other international forums.
+Canada must show its support for global initiatives that:

-- Significantly reduces greenhouse gas emissions to keep global warming levels far below 2 degrees Celsius, the point at which scientists say catastrophe will result
+- Significantly reduce greenhouse gas emissions to keep global warming levels far below 2 degrees Celsius, the point at which scientists say catastrophe will result

 - Prioritizes adaptation funding to help women living in poverty adapt to the impacts of climate change such as clean and accessible water and renewable energy sources, cooking fuels, re-forestation initiatives, and climate change related education

-- Enables technology transfers that build capacities in poor countries to develop appropriate technologies, renewable energy solutions and sustainable transportation, with a focus on empowering women to adapt to climate change.
+- Enable technology transfers that build capacities in poor countries to develop appropriate technologies, renewable energy solutions and sustainable transportation, with a focus on empowering women to adapt to climate change.